nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If you accidentally used the `clear` command and want to revert back, do not run any other commands.
 Run `undo` immediately to restore the data.

+Upon entering the clear command, a pop up for confirmation will appear.
+Do not close or minimize the CLI interface when the pop up is displayed.
+This will cause the program to crash.
 </div>

 ---